Never Underestimate The Power Of Quality

 Judy Finch Conte: Not really.
 It may not have perfume added but the other ingredients combined kind of make its own scent or it could be the smell of plastic.

-Many other fans chimed in with their reaction on the sniff test and surprisingly many of them do smell before they buy.
+Many other fans chimed in with their reaction to the sniff test, and surprisingly many of them do smell before they buy.

-Others are a bit hesitant or feel awkward as it’s not a practice you often see people do and if they are it’s done quickly.
+Others are hesitant or feel awkward as it’s not a practice you often see people do.
+Although if a person does sniff test a product, it’s done quickly.

 So what are some products you should do the sniff test on before you buy?
 I came up with 10 or so products with the help of my fans and Mrs. CBB.